maszhongming/Multi-LoRA-Composition/README.md

     ).to("cuda")
 ```

-Here we select a model from huggingface to generate realistic style generation.
-Our custom pipeline adds an implementation of the LoRA composiste method to the standard stable diffusion pipeline.
+This model from Hugging Face is selected for realistic-style image generation.
+Additionally, our custom pipeline integrates the LoRA composiste method into the standard Stable Diffusion pipeline.

-Next we select a character LoRA and a clothing LoRA from ComposLoRA for composition.
+Next, choose a character LoRA and a clothing LoRA from ComposLoRA for composition:

 ```python
 # Load LoRAs